-The Scottish Book Trust provides opportunities for authors to visit your school through the Live Literature funding programme, the Scottish Friendly Children's Book Tour outreach programme and the Schools Events Programme.
+The Scottish Book Trust provides opportunities for authors to visit your school through the Live Literature funding programme, the Schools Events Programme as well as our Sensory Storytelling programme for children with additional support needs, including disability and neurodiversity.
 Find upcoming events and tours by visiting the Scottish Book Trust website.